 NCPTT has also hosted a variety of conferences including a webinar on natural and manmade disasters and their effects on archeological and other cultural resources.
 The Center also:

 - Made three presentations at the International Stone Conference, Columbia University, New York.

 - Presented at the AIC conference on helping to establish the Cultural Recovery Center as part of Hurricane Sandy relief.

 NCPTT initiated two projects with the Big Rivers District CESU and the Great Basin District CESU with the University of Illinois and the Desert Research Institute for the development and implementation of an archeological management model for Death Valley National Landmark.
 In addition, NCPTT has been granted 60,000 supercomputing hours from XSEDE (Extreme Science and Engineering Discovery Environment) for analysis and interpretation.

-NCPTT has developed Historic Building Damage Survey software for Open Data Kit (ODK) on Android, has completed a beta application for Android phones and tablets, and is nearing completion of a version for iPhone and iPad.
+NCPTT has developed Historic Building Damage Survey software for Open Data Kit (ODK) on Android.

 NCPTT has consulted with Kalaupapa National Historical Park concerning cemetery preservation and stabilization issues as well as stone wall repair and reconstruction, and is developing a training program for park staff for FY’ 14.